Juniper/contrail-windows-docs/doc/Known_issues/Service_restart_workarounds.md

 contrail-autostart is a script invoked at the startup of Windows whose job is to workaround weird Docker for Windows behaviour related to rebooting.

 contrail-autostart does the following:

 - Removes remaining networks from HNS
 - Removes containers
 - Starts docker and contrail services:
     - Order:
         - Docker
         - CNM Pugin
         - vRouter Agent
     - Agent has to start after CNM Plugin, because the plugin enables vRouter extension
     - Because HNS networks are deleted, the starting order of CNM Plugin/Docker doesn't matter

 ### Issues

-- uncleaned ports in controller:
- Because after reboot cnm-plugin can't recognize upon deletion that some container had been connected to a contrail network, the delete-endpoint request isn't sent to the controller and it's polluted with outdated data.
+- uncleaned ports in controller: Because after reboot cnm-plugin can't recognize upon deletion that some container had been connected to a contrail network, the delete-endpoint request isn't sent to the controller and it's polluted with outdated data.
-- manual startup: CNM Plugin's and vRouter Agent's services need to have startup type set to manual
+- manual startup: Docker's and Contrail components' services need to have startup type set to manual